TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 Each one of these periods of time is called a representative period.
 They have been obtained by clustering through [TulipaClustering](https://github.com/TulipaEnergy/TulipaClustering.jl).

-A representative period was four fields:
+A representative period was three fields:

-* `base_periods`: indicates the periods of the full problem that map into this representative period, and the weight of the representative period in them.
-* `weight`: indicates how many representative periods is contained in that year; this is inferred automatically from `base_periods`.
+* `weight`: indicates how many representative periods is contained in that year.
 * `time_steps`: The number of time steps in that year.
 * `resolution`: The duration in time of a time step.